jk-jeon/dragonbox/README.md

 ## Trailing zero policy
 Determines what `jkj::dragonbox::to_decimal` will do with possible trailing decimal zeros.

 - `jkj::dragonbox::policy::trailing_zero::ignore`: Do not care about trailing zeros; the output significand may contain trailing zeros.
-Since trailing zero removal is a relatively heavy operation involving lots of divisions, and a string generation routine will need to perform divisions anyway, it is possible to get a better overall performance by omitting trailing zero removal from `jkj::dragonbox::to_decimal` and taking care of that in other places. `jkj::dragonbox::to_chars` and `jkj::dragonbox::to_chars_n` use this policy internally for IEEE-754 binary64 format (aka `double`).
+Since trailing zero removal is a relatively heavy operation involving lots of divisions, and a string generation routine will need to perform divisions anyway, it would be possible to get a better overall performance by omitting trailing zero removal from `jkj::dragonbox::to_decimal` and taking care of that in other places.
 - `jkj::dragonbox::policy::trailing_zero::remove`: **This is the default policy.** Remove all trailing zeros in the output. `jkj::dragonbox::to_chars` and `jkj::dragonbox::to_chars_n` use this policy internally for IEEE-754 binary32 format (aka `float`).
 - `jkj::dragonbox::policy::trailing_zero::report`: The output significand may contain trailing zeros, but such possibility will be reported in the additional member `may_have_trailing_zeros` of the returned struct.
 This member will be set to `true` if there might be trailing zeros, and it will be set to `false` if there should be no trailing zero.
 By how the algorithm works, it is guaranteed that whenever there might be trailing zeros, the maximum number of trailing zeros is 7 for binary32 and 15 for binary64.

 You cannot specify trailing zero policy to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`.